Quest logo

 Quest Diagnostics is one of the largest clinical laboratory networks in the United States, operating over 2,000 patient service centers nationwide.
 The company performs more than 200 million tests annually across diverse demographics and age groups, providing diagnostic testing services to patients, healthcare professionals, health insurers, employers, and biopharma organizations.

-Quest offers a comprehensive range of diagnostic services including routine lab testing, genetic testing, prenatal testing, allergy testing, fitness and nutrition lab tests, and specialized panels like PFAS environmental exposure screening.
+Quest offers a comprehensive range of diagnostic services including routine lab testing, genetic testing, prenatal testing, allergy testing, fitness and nutrition lab tests, and listed panels like PFAS environmental exposure screening.
 Patients can schedule appointments online, access results through the MyQuest portal, and use the new Quest AI Companion feature to understand lab results with easy-to-understand explanations.
 The company serves multiple customer segments: individual patients seeking direct-to-consumer testing, healthcare systems, employers managing employee health, and health insurers coordinating member care.

 Quest distinguishes itself through its extensive geographic footprint with 2,000+ convenient locations, large test catalog of 3,500+ available tests, and technology innovations like the AI Companion tool for result interpretation.
 The company positions itself on quality, speed, and affordability, emphasizing accessibility and convenience for patients across all age groups.
 Their services extend beyond individual testing to include lab stewardship, health plan solutions, employer services, and biopharma support.